-These stability properties are verified using the full model: panels c and d of figure 6 show simulations started with initial conditions slightly smaller and larger than the suspected unstable steady profile, and as expected, these evolve to reproduce the other two, stable surface profiles.
+[63] These stability properties are verified using the full model: Figures 5c and 5d show simulations started with initial conditions slightly smaller and larger than the suspected unstable steady profile, and as expected, these evolve to reproduce the other two, stable surface profiles.
 Simulations with the dynamic models A and B produced the same qualitative results, which we have not plotted here.
-An animation of these stability properties is also included in the supplementary online material.
+An animation of these stability properties (Animation 1) is also included.
+1

-Next, we go on to consider how steady grounding line positions depend on the material parameters \overline{A} and C representing (mean) ice temperature and bed friction, as well as the climatic forcings represented by accumulation rate a and by changes in sea level.
+- [64] Next, we go on to consider how steady grounding line positions depend on the material parameters \bar{A} and C representing (mean) ice temperature and bed friction, as well as the climatic forcings represented by accumulation rate a and by changes in sea level.
 We restrict ourselves to model B, as this furnishes the simplest description of steady grounding lines through equation (20) and performs well in computing steady states.
-We also continue to use the bed shape prescribed in equation (10) to illustrate the behaviour of an ice sheet with an overdeepening.

-Under changes in physical parameters, figure 6 generalizes to the intersection between families of curves representing $q_B(x)$ and ax, as shown in figure 8.
-We are interested in conditions that favour multiple points of intersection.
-For a bed shape such as that used in figure 3 (given by equation (10)), this generally implies one stable steady grounding line on the downward-sloping part of the overdeepening, and another close to the continental shelf edge.

-For this bed shape, the flux curve $q_B(x)$ will generically have the shape shown in figure 6, with the first peak corresponding to the lowest point of the overdeepening, the trough corresponding to the shallow sill, and the final rising limb corresponding to the drop-off of the continental shelf.
+We also continue to use the bed shape prescribed in equation (10) to illustrate the behavior of an ice sheet with an overdeepening. - [65] Under changes in physical parameters, Figure 5 generalizes to the intersection between families of curves representing $q_B(x)$ and ax, as shown in Figure 8.
+We are interested in conditions that favor multiple points of intersection.
+For a bed shape such as that used in Figure 3 (given by equation (10)), this generally implies one stable steady grounding line on the downward sloping part of the overdeepening, and another close to the continental shelf edge. - [66] For this bed shape, the flux curve $q_B(x)$ will generically have the shape shown in Figure 5, with the first peak corresponding to the lowest point of the overdeepening, the trough corresponding to the shallow sill, and the final rising limb corresponding to the dropoff of the continental shelf.
 This is the case because $q_B(x)$ increases monotonically with h(x).
 Merely the amplitude of variations on the curve is affected by parameter changes.
-The curve will move up if \overline{A} is large: ice flux through the grounding line increases as temperature increases, because the imposed stress in (9) at the grounding line will lead to a larger strain rate.
+The curve will move up if \bar{A} is large: ice flux through the grounding line increases as temperature increases, because the imposed stress in (9) at the grounding line will lead to a larger strain rate.
 Similarly, the flux curve will move up if the friction parameter C decreases.
-Flux increases if the bed is more slippery.

-Conversely, the straight line ax slopes up more steeply for larger accumulation rates: more ice must flow out through the grounding line if accumulation rates are high (and if the ice sheet is wide).
-Intersections between the ax and $q_B(x)$ curves on the final rising limb of the $q_B(x)$ curve are more likely to occur when accumulation rates are large, when ice is cold and bed friction is high, while points of intersection to the left of the first maximum of the $q_B(x)$ curve are favoured by low accumulation rates, high temperatures and high sliding rates.
-In between these regimes, multiple steady states are possible (figure 8).
+Flux increases if the bed is more slippery. - [67] Conversely, the straight line ax slopes up more steeply for larger accumulation rates: more ice must flow out through the grounding line if accumulation rates are high (and if the ice sheet is wide).
+Intersections between the ax and $q_B(x)$ curves on the final rising limb of the $q_B(x)$ curve are more likely to occur when accumulation rates are large, when ice is cold and bed friction is high, while points of intersection to the left of the first maximum of the $q_B(x)$ curve are favored by low accumulation rates, high temperatures and high sliding rates.
+In between these regimes, multiple steady states are possible (Figure 8). - [68] Figure 9a shows steady grounding line positions as functions of $a(C/\bar{A})^{1/(m+1)}$.

-Figure 9.
-Grounding line position as a function of physical parameters.
-Panels a and b correspond to the bed defined in equation (10), shown in panel c.
-In panel a, parameters are as in table 2, but C, \bar{A} and a can vary.
-In panel b, parameters are as in table 1 and $\bar{A} = 1.37 \times 10^{-25} \text{ Pa}^{-3} \text{ s}^{-1}$, while sea level Δh_w can vary.
-Panel d is analogous to panel a, but computed for the bed shape in equation (27), shown in panel d.
-Arrows in panels a and b indicate possible hysteresis loops.

-Panel a of figure 9 shows steady grounding line positions as functions of $a(C/\bar{A})^{1/(m+1)}$.
 For a fixed bed shape, this is the single parameter through which a, C and \bar{A} enter into the steady state grounding line problem (20), which can be written as